TaterKims/TouchOSC-Bitwig/2021-ipad-touchbar/README.md

 # Novation SL49mk3 style TouchOSC mapping for Bitwig Studio
 TouchOSC layout imitating the important parts of SL49mk3 DAW control surface layout for having the same experience in more portable fashion.
-Uses MIDI which [enables using USB connection](https://hexler.net/news/post/uncut-the-wire).
 On Mac it's best to be used in conjunction with [MidiTouchbar](https://urbanlienert.com/miditouchbar/).

 Based on APC40 imitation using iPad Mini and Launchpad Mini (2017-ipad-launchpad), which got abandoned after getting Maschine Jam.

 ## Novation SL49mk3 layout

-Has a nice subset of traditional APC40 functionality plus screens for device parameters as in Push controllers.
+Nice subset of traditional APC40 functionality plus screens for device parameters as in Push controllers.

 ![SL49mk3 layout](https://raw.github.com/jasalt/TouchOSC-Bitwig/master/2021-ipad-touchbar/media/sl49mk3.jpg)